rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 #### Content Security Policy (CSP)
 Creating a Content Security Policy can require some trial and error, as you need to be careful not to block assets that should be loaded such as those provided by Google or other third party vendors.
 As such, we’ll define a fairly relaxed policy at the server level and override it on a per-site basis as needed.

-Add the following to the Security Headers section inside the http block:
+Add the following to the Security Headers section inside the http block: (✔️ Available in `global/server/security.conf` as commented. 🔲 Uncomment and test if site breaks)

 ```
 add_header Content-Security-Policy "default-src 'self' https: data: 'unsafe-inline' 'unsafe-eval';" always;